ldziura/Tiamat/README.md

 The idea behind the Tiamat project is to provide a simple, easy to use, and ergonomic gaming keyboard.
 For the moment the project is in a very early stage, but it is already possible to use it.

-**⚠ DISCLAIMER ⚠**
-This is still a very early prototype, and the files are in constant changes.
-It is best to use this repository as a reference instead of a ready to use project.

 <picture>
    <source media="(prefers-color-scheme: light)" srcset="https://github.com/Mqxx/GitHub-Markdown/blob/main/blockquotes/badge/light-theme/warning.svg">
    <img alt="Warning" src="https://github.com/Mqxx/GitHub-Markdown/blob/main/blockquotes/badge/dark-theme/warning.svg">
 </picture><br>
+This is still a very early prototype, and the files are in constant changes.
+It is best to use this repository as a reference instead of a ready to use project.

 ## Features